DOMjudge/domjudge/doc/manual/team.rst

 scoreboard page with the scores of all teams.
 Many cells will show additional "title text" information when hovering over them.
-The score column lists the number of solved problems and the total time including penalty time.
+The score column lists the number of solved problems and the total time including penalty time, the first team to solve the problem will be in dark green.
 Each cell in a problem column lists the number of submissions, and if the problem was solved, the time of the first correct submission in minutes since contest start.
 This is included in your total time together with any penalty time incurred for previous